benfurfie/benfurfie.github.io/about.md

 Hi.
 I'm Ben.
 I've been developing websites since 2002.
 After a ten year stint in journalism, I decided to follow my passion and become a full time front end developer.

-Since then, I've built websites in a variety of content management systems, including Drupal, WordPress, Magento, Perch, Statamic and Jekyll (which powers this very blog).
+Since then, I've built websites using a variety of content management systems, including Drupal, WordPress, Magento, Perch, Statamic and Jekyll (which powers this very blog).

 I love helping other developers – especially those running their own freelance businesses (been there, done that, got the grey hairs).

 ## About this blog
+I started this blog to provide me with somewhere to put my thoughts about front end development and the business of web development.

+## Mentoring
+If you're based around the Liverpool area, I offer one-to-one mentoring.
+At the beginning, I'll help you learn the basics – such as HTML, CSS and Javascript.
+I'll also give you projects and tasks to make use of your new knowledge.

+It's £20 a week* and is offered in the evenings and on weekends.
+It usually takes between six and 12 months – depending on the time you put in.
+That's just over £500 to learn to become a web developer.

+Once you've gotten to a point where you can start applying for junior front end developer positions, you can either stop paying or continue paying £20 a month to be able to ask me questions and for feedback on code.
+For more information, drop me an email hello[at]benfurfie.co.uk.

+_* Additional software including a subscription to Treehouse will be required._

 ## Podcasting
 In 2015, I hosted a fortnightly podcast called UK Genesis, which was aimed at promoting web developers in the UK that use the Genesis Framework for WordPress.